RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 > Eugene Volokh, *Freedom of Speech and the Right of Publicity*, Houston Law Review 40 (2003)

-### Jennifer Rothman

-###### Right of Publicity Road Map

-[Prof. Jennifer Rothman's](http://www.lls.edu/faculty/facultylistl-r/rothmanjennifer/) indispensable [Road Map to the Right of Publicity](https://www.rightofpublicityroadmap.com/) gives the best breakdown of this area of the law, state by state, via an interactive map.

 ## Major Right Of Publicity Cases